-Camila Cabello left half her heart in Havana and honestly, I don’t blame her.
+Camila Cabello left her heart in Havana and honestly, I don’t blame her.
 The pristine Caribbean water.
 The vintage cars trolling around like they own the place.
 The rum that’s as cheap as water (and goes down just as easily).
 The fact that the American government spent years telling us that trips to Cuba were illegal, so it feels like a rebellious teenage act when Americans travel to Cuba.
 You can’t control me, 31 CFR Part 515!

 But, if you’re an American, how do you travel to Cuba?
 These days, the only issue with traveling to Cuba is actually getting there.
 Between obtaining a Cuba visa and navigating a foreign language (if you’re not fluent in Spanish), planning a trip to Cuba might seem like more of a hassle than it’s worth.
 But believe me when I say it’s definitely not the most difficult thing you’ll do in your life.
 And if it is, I’d like to direct you to this nice machine to your left so we can trade lives.